 Take a listen or find additional information on one of the topics below.

-One of the many benefits of planning is it gives residents options, including how they like to move around — driving, taking public transit, bicycling or walking.
-Not only is walking economical, but it can also lead to a healthier life.
-Check out these resources for helping your community become one that you can walk in.
+One of the many benefits of planning is it gives residents options, including how they move around – driving, taking public transit, bicycling or walking.
+Having these options available makes it easier to fit daily exercise into your life, instead of having to make time to exercise.